-Any other use that is not specified in these instructions, or use beyond that specified in this document, shall be considered improper use.
-Any direct commercial or industrial use is also deemed to be improper.
+Any other use that is not specified in these instructions, or use beyond that specified in this document shall be considered improper use.
+Any direct use in industrial or commercial processes is also deemed to be improper.

 Improper use of any kind is prohibited.